FrancisBanville/ms_interpreting_probabilities/README.md

 broad spatial, temporal, and taxonomic scales (e.g., species food webs at the continental scale).
 They represent the probability that taxa can biologically interact regardless of their co-occurrence and local environmental conditions.
+Metawebs of probabilistic interactions are particularly valuable when interaction data is limited, i.e. when the uncertainty of potential interactions is high.
+As data accumulates, interactions in metawebs should tend towards binarity, approaching probability values of $0$ (repeatedly failing to observe an interaction) and $1$ (observing an interaction at least once).

 Regional interactions are by definition context-independent, i.e. they are not measured at a specific location and time.
-In contrast with probabilistic local webs, which represent the stochasticity of interactions occurring in nature, probabilistic metawebs measure our degree of belief in the capacity of two taxa to interact (i.e., the probability that their traits could support an interaction in the right conditions).
-Consequently, although *neutrally* forbidden interactions (i.e., improbable interactions between rare species,
+In contrast with local webs of probabilistic interactions, which represent the stochasticity of interactions occurring in nature, metawebs of probabilistic interactions measure our degree of belief in the capacity of two taxa to interact (i.e., the probability that their traits could support an interaction in the right conditions).
-@Canard2012Emergencea) tend to have low probability values in local webs, they may exhibit a higher probability in the metaweb.
-Potential interactions describe the probability that there exists at least one combination of phenotypes of taxa
-$i$ and $j$ that can interact with each other if they were to encounter.
+Consequently, although *neutrally* forbidden interactions (i.e., improbable interactions between rare species, @Canard2012Emergencea) tend to have low probability values in local webs, they may exhibit a higher probability in the metaweb.
+Potential interactions describe the probability that there exists at least one combination of phenotypes of taxa $i$ and $j$ that can interact with each other if they were to encounter.
 For example, a piscivorous species may have the capacity to interact with a potential prey species if they share at least one matching combination of body sizes, such as an adult predator being able to consume juvenile prey.
 To reduce any biases in our calculation of this probability, it is crucial to ensure that the set of traits sampled or considered accurately reflects the overall trait distribution in both taxa.
 This enhances our confidence in concluding that the taxa cannot interact when no positive observation has been made and increases our capacity to detect an interaction when it is biologically feasible.
 In addition to pairwise interactions, the extent of sampling effort also contributes to shaping our assessment of metaweb properties, as sampling a larger number of local webs allows us to capture more regional interactions (@McLeod2021Sampling).
 A probability of potential interaction in a metaweb $M$ can be expressed as

 $$P(M_{i \rightarrow j}),$$ {#eq:metaweb}